cambiotraining/awd-pathogen-bioinformatics/materials/02-case_study/01-case_study_cultured_nanopore.md

 ## Preparing Genomic Surveillance Report

-After finishing your analysis, it is best practice or a gold standard approach to prepare a report which would most likely provide senior public health individuals with an informed decisions regarding strain identification, source of outbreaks and transmission, control, mitigation measures or even treatment of cholera or any other related AWD or infectious diseases.
+After finishing your analysis, it is best practice to prepare a report which would most likely provide senior public health individuals with an informed decisions regarding strain identification, source of outbreaks and transmission, control, mitigation measures or even treatment of cholera or any other related AWD or infectious diseases.
 In our case, the report will be required to be written as an exercise () covering all sections that you have learned from the entire training.
 We will provide the general guidelines of the report below.

 The report will most likely contain the following sections:

 ### Background
 This section will describe the overall background of the report.
-It will likely contain the current known about the disease from the literature and other recognised sources of information, objectives of integratin WGS in the disease surveillance.
+It will likely contain the current known about the disease from the literature and other recognised sources of information such as WHO, objectives of integrating WGS in the disease surveillance, etc.

 ### Data collection
+You will explain in a little bit detailed manner how the sample data were collected, location. if it is cultured sample explain further on the protocol(s) used in culturing. libraries prep kit for sequencing also maybe included here in addition to the sequencing platform used whether it is ONT, Illumina, PacBio, etc.

-### Data quality
+### Sequence reads quality
+You have to report on the quality of the data perhaps including all pre-processing including the software version used.
+For instance, if you have used FastQC for quality check then you have to explicitly mentioned the version used apart from any noticeable findings about about your reads quality.
+If you have used Mash for checking the containment of your reads or scanning for contamination then you have to report its version used apart from the contamination findings on your sample reads.

 ### Whole genome sequencing